Strong deflection of massive particles via the geodesic deviation equation: Conclusions

 Finally, we comment on connections to orbit-instability diagnostics commonly used in other strong-field observables.
 Since $\kappa_{\mathrm{c}}$ is defined per unit azimuthal angle $\varphi$, it can be converted to the conventional instability exponent defined with respect to the Killing time $t$ using the orbital frequency $\Omega_{\mathrm{c}}=(\mathrm{d}\varphi/\mathrm{d}t)_{\mathrm{c}}$ of the unstable circular orbit, $\lambda_{\mathrm{L}}=\Omega_{\mathrm{c}} \kappa_{\mathrm{c}}$.
 In the high-energy limit, $\lambda_{\mathrm{L}}$ reduces to the standard Lyapunov exponent that controls, for example, the eikonal QNM damping in black holes (see, e.g., Refs.~\cite{Ferrari:1984zz,Cardoso:2008bp}).
 Here, however, we have obtained the corresponding instability exponent covariantly from the geodesic deviation equation and expressed it in terms of local curvature components.
 For finite $E$, $\lambda_{\mathrm{L}}(E)$ provides a natural time-domain measure of the instability of the critical timelike trajectory, which governs the strong deflection of massive particles and related near-separatrix phenomena.

 In summary, these results provide a direct dynamical interpretation of the leading SDL coefficient as the inverse of the radial instability exponent per unit azimuthal angle along the critical trajectory.
 Our derivation, based on the geodesic deviation equation, further clarifies that strong deflection is governed by tidal effects---i.e., the local dynamical instability that drives geodesic deviation---in the vicinity of the unstable circular orbit approached by the critical trajectory.
 Moreover, because this instability exponent can be expressed in terms of local curvature quantities evaluated on the unstable circular orbit, the leading SDL coefficient is likewise determined by those local curvature data.
 The present analysis is restricted to asymptotically flat, static, and spherically symmetric spacetimes, and to scattering configurations defined at infinity.
 Natural extensions include finite-distance lensing geometries, dispersive propagation (e.g., in a plasma), time-dependent backgrounds (e.g., accreting spherically symmetric spacetimes, where dynamical photon spheres, time-evolving shadows, and QNMs have been discussed~\cite{Koga:2022dsu,Yoo:2025tzq}), and less symmetric settings, most notably stationary and axisymmetric spacetimes (see, e.g., Ref.~\cite{Igata:2025hpy} for the null case).
+The extension to dispersive propagation is motivated both by existing strong-deflection analyses of photon propagation in plasma~\cite{Tsupko:2013cqa,Perlick:2017fio,Bisnovatyi-Kogan:2017kii,Matsuno:2020kju} and by curvature-based formulations of lensing in terms of geometrical and matter-field data.
+In the weak-deflection regime, optical scalars and deflection angles have been expressed through projected Ricci and Weyl scalars and, for spherically symmetric matter distributions, through energy-momentum components~\cite{Gallo:2011mv,Crisnejo:2017jmx}.
+This line of work has also been extended to dispersive media, including cold plasma, and to massive charged-particle deflection using optical and Jacobi metrics~\cite{Crisnejo:2019xtp}.
+Adapting the present SDL analysis to such systems would require replacing the critical timelike geodesic of the physical metric by the appropriate near-critical trajectory in an effective geometry and identifying the corresponding radial instability exponent.
+A full treatment of wave-optical effects for massive fields in the strong-deflection regime, going beyond the present geodesic deviation-based analysis and the eikonal approximation, is left for future work.